-- The nursing home must facilitate a pleasant atmosphere during meals.
+- The nursing home must facilitate a calm and pleasant atmosphere during meals.

-- The nursing home must ensure good practices for communication with family and next of kin are informed and get to parttake in meaningful activities.
+- The nursing home must ensure that family and next of kin are informed and get to parttake in meaningful activities.

-- The nursing home must ensure that seasons and holidays are noticeable in daily routines.
+- The nursing home must ensure that the changing seasons play a noticable part in daily life.

 Joy of Life for the Elderly in schools and kindergartens

-Most elderly find great joy in the company of children and youths, but most Norwegian youngster do not associate with the elderly on a frequent basis.
+Most elderly find great joy in the company of children and youths, but most Norwegian youngsters do not associate with the eldest on a frequent basis.
 We have therefore developed programs for kindergartens, schools and high schools.
 By organizing activities through kindergartens and schools, we create a sustainable learning environment, which has a health promoting effect on both young and old.
 This also gives the nursing home residents a chance to be an asset to the children.
 For students in high school health programs, it is a golden opportunity to get practical hands-on knowledge about medical issues, but also a glimpse into elder care practice.
 Through establishing a partnership with nursing homes, students can regularly face learning arenas similar to those of their future professions within health care.
-With emphasis on communication and “golden moments” in a nursing home environment, they are trained in person-centred care.
-We aim to promote our next generation with a different view of the elderly, so that they see them in the light of who they are, and who they used to be.
+With emphasis on communication and “golden moments” in a nursing home environment, they are trained in individual care.
+We aim to give our next generations a different view of the elderly, so that they see them in the light of who they are, and who they used to be.
 Our hope and firm belief is that structured cooperation between schools, kindergartens and nursing homes will encourage young people to choose a career within elderly care, alternatively to engage them in volunteer work within the sector.

 We have several subsidiary local chapters with volunteers of all ages in most parts of Norway.
 Each chapter has their own board, and are free to decide what events they wish to arrange for elderly in their local communities, and how often.
 Livsglede for Eldre provides local chapters with guidance and counselling by their own choosing.

 If you want to learn more, contact us at email@example.com.